mmckechney/SqlBuildManager/Docs/change_notes.md

 - *ADDED:* Build history tracking on remote build service client
 - *ADDED:* Ability to view build history and retrieve log files for historical Build Service requests
 - *FIXED:* Finder control to stop skipping to next find as you type
-- *FIXED:* Adhoc query would sometimes run "last" query
+- *FIXED:* ad hoc query would sometimes run "last" query
-- *ADDED:* Ability to include additional summary data items in adhoc query
+- *ADDED:* Ability to include additional summary data items in ad hoc query

 ### Version 8.5.7
 - *UPDATED:* Updated "find" feature on script view window to search starting at cursor location vs. always at the top